-One Question is a monthly series in which we ask leading thinkers to give a brief answer to a single question.
+One Question is a regular series in which we ask leading thinkers to give a brief answer to a single question.

 This time, in reference to the title of Greta Thunberg’s book, No One Is Too Small to Make a Difference, we ask:

 How have Greta Thunberg and the school climate strikes made a difference?

 With responses from: Simon Pirani; Johanna Fernández; Matthew Huber; Seema Arora-Jonsson; Hester Eisenstein; Steffen Böhm; Geoff Mann; Hannah Holleman; Julian Brave NoiseCat; Ashley Dawson; John Foran; Alison Green.

 Greta Thunberg and the school strikers are not trying to convince the world’s governments with good arguments in protest letters or petitions.
 Their starting point is that the governments have failed to act on climate change, despite scientists explaining the danger in the 1980s – more than two lifetimes ago, for school students.
 The strikers know they are dealing with hypocrites and liars, and the power relations of which they are part.
 Striking is their first, proportionate, response.
 In this way, they have shifted the narrative.